minnalabs/easely-docs/docs/app-store/muse.md

 If you're using a testnet listing, you can grab some ETH from the [faucet](https://faucets.chain.link/rinkeby) and give it a go.

-As always, feel free to let us know if you need help or have any feedback via [Discord](https://discord.gg/YpA4JumgC2).
+As always, please let us know if you need help or have any feedback via [Discord](https://discord.gg/YpA4JumgC2).